 The NJBC commentary on this text contains a burst of power - the power of the Word: "This exquisite story, found only in this Gospel, sparkles with Lucan themes, especially those of journey, faith as seeing, and hospitality."
 The language of journey is evident in verses 15, 17, 28, 29, 32, 33.
 We are strongly recommended to read Luke 9:51-19:27 and recall the dominant theme of journey.
-This is a long text to read - we may prefer to read some of it each day.
+This is a long text so it may be preferable to read some of it each day.